 Due to a change in policy in October 2016, employment authorization is now valid for two years.
 (Individuals granted employment authorization prior to this time may only have authorization valid for one year.)
 It is renewable while the asylum application is being decided and, sometimes until the completion of any administrative or judicial review of the asylum application.
-See 8 C.F.R. §208.7(b).
-However, given the delays in approving employment authorization renewal applications, NIJC strongly recommends that attorneys file the renewal application 120 days before authorization is set to expire to avoid any gaps in employment authorization, which can result in loss of employment and other financial hardships for clients.
+See 8 C.F.R. § 208.7(b).
+Generally, an application to renew employment authorization cannot be filed more than 180 days before the prior authorization is set to expire.
+Given the delays in approving employment authorization renewal applications, NIJC strongly recommends that attorneys file the renewal application at the 180-day point to avoid any gaps in employment authorization, which can result in loss of employment and other financial hardships for clients.